 adminpanel.php

 To protect adminpanel.php and your website, it is essential to follow security best practices.
 This includes restricting access to the admin panel through strong authentication mechanisms, such as multi-factor authentication.
-Additionally, ensure that the file is protected by proper file permissions and access controls, allowing only authorized users to view or execute it.
-Regularly updating your server and software, using HTTPS to encrypt data in transit, and implementing security headers can also help mitigate risks.
-It is also crucial to monitor your website for any suspicious activity and to regularly audit the security of your admin panel.
+Protect the file with proper permissions.
+Only authorized users should access it.
+Update your server and software regularly.
+Use HTTPS for data encryption.
+Implement security headers.
+Monitor for suspicious activity.
+Audit your admin panel security regularly.

 // Vulnerable admin panel file